cse112-sp20/Team-Potato/index.md

 2. Unzip the file.
 3. Type in "chrome://extension" on search bar of your chrome.
 4. Toggle on Developer Mode by clicking the toggle switch on the top right corner of the page.
 (You should be able to see an extra white bar show up right below the blue bar)
-5. Ckick in the LOAD UNPACKED button and select the ../eam-Potato/build folder of the file.
+5. Click on the LOAD UNPACKED button and select the ../Team-Potato/build folder of the file.
 6. Potato Tab is ready to go.

 ---